Promoting British Values

 The Rule of Law

 The importance of following rules and the law are reinforced throughout school.
 All classes’ sign up to their class charter at the beginning of each year, setting the rules themselves.
-Our behaviour charts allow children to earn gold stickers when they end the day on gold and a celebration commendation postcard goes home to parents when the children have completed a card.
-The children start the day on green and can move through silver and gold for displaying positive behaviours and down to yellow and red if they display behaviours which do not meet the class charter.
+Our behaviour charts allow children to earn rewards when they end each day on green.
 This behaviour management system is essential for our school to be a safe learning environment for all.

 Staff model the expected behaviours around school at all times.
 Children are taught the reasons behind rules and laws in many areas of the curriculum and understand why consequences are put in place when rules are broken.

 Children at Timberley are actively encouraged to make their own choices.
 Timberley is a supportive environment in which children feel safe to do so.
-Children learn about choice available to them through IPC, PSHE, Paths and E Safety.
-We have learning mentors in both foundation/key stage 1 and key stage 2 who work with children who may struggle to understand the choices available to them and which would be the best to choose.
+Children learn about choices available to them through IPC, PSHE, Paths and E Safety.
+We have learning mentors who work with children who may struggle to understand the choices available to them and which would be the best to choose.
 Children take part in the Life Caravan programme on a yearly basis.

 Our core values underpin our school philosophy and ethos.
 We believe that through our values and ethos we enable children to become well rounded citizens ready for life beyond Timberley.
-Through our IPC, PSHE, RE and Paths curriculum children work together to ensure our values are understood and incorporated into school life.
+Through our IPC, PSHE and RE curriculum children work together to ensure our values are understood and incorporated into school life.

 We pride ourselves on being an inclusive school and the Pupil Inclusion Forum ensures all children are heard across the resource base and main stream school.